One of the latest videos in our collection of shared thoughts and experiences is ‘Integrating mergers and acquisitions’.

 If the failure to integrate corporate cultures is a major source of problems, then we should pay more attention to this during due diligence.
 We need to train our integration teams to be able to analyze corporate cultural differences and identify the gaps are likely to cause challenges.
 The size of these gaps will often be a good predictor of areas where we should focus more attention in order to be successful.

 1. To assimilate the smaller organization into the larger one.
 This often happens when we acquire an organization for a specific technical capability or market share.
 The larger organization rolls out it systems, processes and culture.

 2. To protect – where we want to preserve the unique characteristics, relationships or way of working of the partner.

 3. To create new synergies based on the two legacy cultures working differently together.

 However, in reality we often see a mismatch between the expressed strategy and what happens.

-I worked with a small entrepreneurial software company before it was acquired by a large organisation.
-The larger organisation was attracted by their speed of response, flexibility and customer orientation.
+I worked with a small entrepreneurial software company before it was acquired by a large organization.
+The larger organization was attracted by their speed of response, flexibility and customer orientation.
 Their strategy was to protect this and learn from it.